Skip to main content

 It pulls activation and retention data from systems like Customer.io and HubSpot, linking user behaviour to lifecycle campaigns, in-app onboarding, and outbound triggers.

-When a customer reaches a defined activation threshold, the system automatically notifies sales or customer success, triggering a contextual action, whether that’s outreach, nurture, or cross-sell enablement.
+When a customer reaches a defined activation threshold, the system can automatically notify sales or customer success, triggering contextual actions such as outreach, nurture, or cross-sell enablement.

 That’s what makes it operational, not observational.